 Representation: UK, Ireland, Australia, New Zealand

 A much sought after cellist, Marie-Elisabeth Hecker, has appeared with orchestras such as the BBC Symphony Orchestra, Deutsches Sinfonieorchester Berlin, Frankfurt Radio Symphony, Gewandhaus Orchestra Leipzig, Mariinsky Orchestra, Orchestre de Paris, Philharmonia Orchestra, and Vienna Symphony Orchestra with conductors including Barenboim, Gergiev, Harding, Janowski, Nagano, and Saraste.
 In addition, she has appeared in recitals in Amsterdam, Barcelona, Berlin, Frankfurt, Jerusalem, London, Lucerne, Madrid, Milan, Munich, New York, Paris, Vancouver, Verbier and Zurich.
 With an extensive discography, her recent releases include Brahms’ Cello Sonatas with pianist Martin Helmchen and Elgar’s Cello Concerto with the Antwerp Symphony Orchestra and Edo De Waart.

-Born in Robert Schumann’s hometown Zwickau in 1987, Hecker started playing the cello at the age of five at the Robert Schumann Conservatory, before studying full-time with the distinguished German cellist Peter Bruns.
-She continued her studies with Heinrich Schiff and subsequently took part in masterclasses with eminent figures such as Anner Bylsma, Bernard Greenhouse, Frans Helmerson, Gary Hoffman and Steven Isserlis.
-Early recognition came when she won Germany’s important Jugend musiziert competition at the age of twelve, followed by the special prize at the 2001 Dotzauer Competition and the Borletti-Buitoni Trust Award in 2009.
+Born in Robert Schumann’s hometown Zwickau in 1987, Hecker started playing the cello at the age of five and attended the Robert Schumann Conservatory, before the distinguished German cellist Peter Bruns became her principal teacher.
+She continued her studies with Heinrich Schiff and took masterclasses with eminent figures such as Anner Bylsma, Bernard Greenhouse, Frans Helmerson, Gary Hoffman and Steven Isserlis.
+Early recognition came when she won Germany’s Jugend musiziert competition, followed by the special prize at the 2001 Dotzauer Competition and the Borletti-Buitoni Trust Award in 2009.
 She is supported by the Kronberg Academy.